 Among the national and international appearances by UNT ensembles are performances at New York’s Lincoln Center and the Morton H. Meyerson Center in Dallas, along with tours of Japan, Scandinavia, Poland, the Czech Republic, and Thailand.
 UNT ensembles have produced numerous recordings, several of which have been nominated for Grammy Awards.

-Our concert and recital schedule consists of nearly 1000 events each year, including ensemble, chamber music, solo recitals, guest artists, master classes and lectures.
+Our concert season consists of nearly 1000 events each year, including ensemble, chamber music, solo recitals, guest artists, master classes and lectures.
+Events take place primarily in the Murchison Performing Arts Center, Music Building and Main Auditorium.
 Learn more about our practice and performance facilities.

 A Cappella Choir

 The premier ensemble of the Universtity of North Texas choral program, the 52-voice A Cappella Choir, led by Dr. Jerry McCoy, director of choral studies, is selected by competitive audition from among the more than 1,500 music majors within the College of Music.Read more about A Cappella Choir.